TL;DR two different Hebrew phrases are used and no, neither one implies that Bathsheba consented.

 Genesis 39:7-14 uses it three times by Potiphar’s wife when she tries to solicit sex from Joseph and then later when she gives a false account.
 Her actions were undoubtedly abusive though I suppose she was talking about consensual sex.
 It’s also used in 2 Samuel 13:11 when Amnon tries to solicit sex from Tamar.
 Again, he was talking about consensual sex, though his actions were abusive.

-Genesis 19:32-35 uses it three times of Lot’s daughters when they get Lot drunk and have sex with him.
+Genesis 19:32-35 uses it three times of Lot’s daughters when they get Lot drunk and impregnate themselves with him.
 This was definitely not consensual on Lot’s part, though evidently the daughters wanted it.